Special Weather Statement issued for Great Salt Lake Desert and Mountains, Tooele and Rush Valleys by NWS - News Break

 Special Weather Statement issued for Great Salt Lake Desert and Mountains, Tooele and Rush Valleys by NWS

-Effective: 2021-07-22 20:14:00 MDT Expires: 2021-07-22 21:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches, take shelter in a sturdy building.
-Target Area: Great Salt Lake Desert and Mountains; Tooele and Rush Valleys SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN SALT LAKE SOUTHWESTERN DAVIS AND EAST CENTRAL TOOELE COUNTIES UNTIL 900 PM MDT At 810 PM MDT, National Weather Service Doppler radar indicated a strong thunderstorm 9 miles northwest of Magna, or 13 miles northwest of West Valley City...moving northeast at 15 mph.
-Wind gusts of up to 55 mph will be possible.
-Locations impacted include Salt Lake City, North Salt Lake, Stansbury Park, Magna, Salt Lake City International Airport, Great Salt Lake South of the Causeway, Lake Point, Erda and Antelope Island State Park.
-This includes Interstate 80 in Utah between mile markers 87 and 112.alerts.weather.gov
+Effective: 2021-07-31 18:22:00 MDT Expires: 2021-07-31 19:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches, take shelter in a sturdy building.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+These storms may intensify, so be certain to monitor local radio and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Great Salt Lake Desert and Mountains; Tooele and Rush Valleys; Western Millard and Juab Counties SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN JUAB AND SOUTHEASTERN TOOELE COUNTIES UNTIL 715 PM MDT At 646 PM MDT, National Weather Service Doppler radar indicated a cluster of strong thunderstorms over Dugway English Village...moving north at 10 mph.
+Wind gusts up to 50 mph will be possible.
+Locations impacted include Dugway English Village, Vernon, Skull Valley, Dugway Proving Ground Test Range and Lofgreen.alerts.weather.gov

 Comments / 0